Holly Madison, Department Chair

 NURS 216A.
 Nursing of Adults and Older Adults II.
 4 Units.

-Building on the integrated knowledge and competencies from Nursing of adults and Older Adults I students will integrate new theories and knowledge to care for complex and chronically ill clients in acute and sub-acute settings.
-Emphasis is placed on the delivery of safe, patient-centered, team based care incorporating health promotion, disease prevention and patient family education.
+Building on the integrated knowledge and competencies from Nursing of Adults and Older Adults I, students will care for complex and chronically ill clients in acute care and settings.
+Emphasis is placed on the delivery of safe, patient-centered, team-based care that incorporates health promotion, disease prevention, and patient/family education.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 216B.
 Clinical Practicum: Nursing of Adults and Older Adults II.
 3 Units.

-Through advanced clinical experiences, students will enhance their psychomotor and critical thinking/judgment skills to provide safe, patient-centered, team-based care to adults and older adults with complex health conditions.
-Students demonstrate safe administration of medications and the clinical competencies that meet both agency and EBP guidelines.
-Completion of 135 clinical hours.
-Prerequisites: Satisfactory Completion of NURS 212A and NURS 212B.
-Corequisite: Enrollment in NURS 216A.
+Through advanced clinical experiences, students will enhance their psychomotor and critical thinking/clinical judgment skills to provide safe, patient-centered, team-based care to adults and older adults with complex health conditions.
+Students will demonstrate safe administration of medications and the clinical competencies that meet both agency and EBP guidelines.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 218A.
 Maternity and Women's Health Care.
 2 Units.

-This course emphasizes applying nursing theory and evidence based clinical judgment in the care of low and high risk antepartum, intrapartum, post partum, and care of neonatal newborns for clients and families of diverse cultural backgrounds.
-Family theory, systems theory, developmental theories and the nursing process serve as an organizing framework for this population of clients and families.
+This course emphasizes applying nursing theory and evidence-based clinical judgment in the care of low and high risk antepartum, intrapartum, post partum, neonatal clients, and families of diverse psychosocial and cultural backgrounds.
+Family theory, systems theory, developmental theories, and the nursing process serve as an organizing framework for this population of clients.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 218B.
 Clinical Practicum: Maternity and Women's Health Care.
 2 Units.